renovate-bot/khulnasoft-lab-_-vul-operator/CONTRIBUTING.md

 - There's no need to add or tag reviewers, if your PR is left unattended for too long, you can add a comment to bring it up to attention, optionally "@" mention one of the maintainers that was involved with the issue.
 - If a reviewer commented on your code or asked for changes, please remember to mark the discussion as resolved after you address it and re-request a review.
 - When addressing comments, try to fix each suggestion in a separate commit.
-- Tests are not required at this point as Starboard is evolving fast, but if you can include tests that will be appreciated.
+- Tests are not required at this point as Vul-Operator is evolving fast, but if you can include tests that will be appreciated.

 #### Conventional Commits

 It is not that strict, but we use the [Conventional commits](https://www.conventionalcommits.org) in this repository.
 Each commit message doesn't have to follow conventions as long as it is clear and descriptive since it will be squashed and merged.